 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt shingles; these materials punish a standard bin.
-For these jobs, we route a 30-yard container equipped with reinforced sides and a heavier floor plate: we ensure the fill volume remains well below the visual rim to manage axle weight.
-We use a lowboy to set the low-wall unit for your team.
-We also offer a general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: these materials punish a standard bin.
+For these jobs, we route a reinforced 30-yard container featuring heavier floor plates and ribbed sides; we also cap the fill volume below the visual rim to ensure axle weight remains legal.
+A lowboy transport ensures stable placement.
+We set these specialized units for roofing, but you can also call us for our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover